Imperial Bank of Persia: Imperial Bank of Persia

 Between 1890 and 1932, the Imperial Bank operated as the only bank of issue in Iran.
 It was dominant in providing modern financial services in Iran, but it was not alone on that market.
 To start with, the traditional moneylenders continued to dominate the field for some time after the Imperial Bank's arrival due to greater loan flexibility and cultural ties.
 In 1890, the Loan and Discount Bank of Persia was established to keep British financial influence in check, even though it never appeared to make profits in its subsequent three decades of operations.
 In 1907, the Anglo-Russian Convention, which split Iran into Russian and British spheres of influence, assigned to the Russian Loan and Discount Bank the revenues from the amortization of Persian debts in northern Iran, and the same for the British Imperial Bank in southern Iran.

 The bank was initially funded mostly by Glyn, Mills & Co., J. Henry Schröder & Co. and David Sassoon & Co.
 Sir William Keswick was its first chairman.
 Its first chief executive ("chief manager") was Joseph Rabino, born in London to an Italian father and thus viewed in London as a bit of an outsider.
 Rabino served eighteen years in Persia and was instrumental in building up the bank's reputation.
-The Imperial Bank did not employ locals as managers, in contrast with the Imperial Ottoman Bank, but nevertheless played a role in educating modern business elites in Iran.
+The Imperial Bank did not employ locals as managers, in contrast with the Imperial Ottoman Bank, but nevertheless played a role in the financial education of business elites in Iran.

 At the time, Persians were wary of giving up silver and gold coins for paper notes.
-Rabino ordered all branches to keep enough silver coins to be able to redeem paper notes for silver on demand.
-However bank runs did occur in the early years of the bank, sometimes instigated by Russian agents.
+Rabino directed all branches to keep enough silver coins to be able to redeem paper notes for silver on demand.
+Even so, local bank runs did occur in the early years of the bank, sometimes instigated by Russian agents.
 The bank issued only small notes in the early years to be able to redeem the notes for silver even in the remote areas.
 With the protection of Persian soldiers, the bank supplied even remote branches with enough silver coins.
 The bank relied on support from general Albert Houtum-Schindler in Tehran who was, like Reuter, a British subject of German origin.
-Schindler lived in Persia for many years and was the most informed member of the European community in Persia at the time; Henry Drummond Wolff tried unsuccessfully to persuade the foreign office to engage him as a member of Legation staff, and Reuter employed him instead.
+Schindler had lived in Persia for many years and was the most informed member of the European community in Persia at the time; Henry Drummond Wolff tried unsuccessfully to persuade the foreign office to engage him as a member of Legation staff, and Reuter employed him instead.